opendata-swiss/ogdch_checker/README.md

 ### Geocat

 For datasets harvested by geocat, the emails are sent to the email provided for geocat in the configuration file instead of the publisher of the dataset.
-This is done by the contact checker, which receives a list of dataset ids of geocat datasets.
-It produces a csv file which is a list of contacts: saying for the contact (name, email) sent to (name, email)

 ### Generalize this for other datasets

-Just give the contact checker another list of say special dataset ids, provide a special dataset contact in the configuration file and change the checker to output the special contact for datasets with the special dataset ids.
+The email sending is decided by dataset type.
+In case there are other special dataset types this approach can be easily generalize by writing also these dataset types to the files and adding special rules in the email sender on where to send the emails for those other dataset types.